mustardian/MPropel/javascript/firebase/readme.md

 --------------------------------------------------------------------------------------------------------------------------------------

-#how to login a user.
+# How to login a user.

 Syntax:
 ```javascript